Beauty Diagram

 Privacy

 The API does NOT persist source unless the user calls bd share.
-Do not warn about server-side storage when running beautify, export, validate, refine, or import — that is misleading.
+Do not warn about server-side storage when running beautify, export, or ai generate — that is misleading.
+AI prompts are logged in hashed form for abuse / quality monitoring; the raw text is not retained.

 Anti-patterns